lf-edge/eve/pkg/pillar/README.md

  - ipcmonitor - subscribes to the agents/collections passed between the different microservices

 In order to conserve filesystem space, all of the agents above are built into a single executable (zedbox) and are differentiated based on the symbolic link (very similar to how BusyBox does it with traditional UNIX utilities).

+## Building

+Generally, the build is done inside a Docker container to ensure environment consistency.
+This container is `FROM golang:${GOVER}-alpine`.
+When running via docker-for-mac or docker-for-windows, you can run in a container that is derived from the library `golang` image.
+However, when building on Linux, the output artifacts will have the wrong ownership.
+Thus, we build a simple special image that contains and writes to the correct user.

+All output binaries and links are in `dist/`.

+Make targets of note:

+* `make build`: build pillar containerized
+* `make build BUILD=local`: build pillar via your local golang installation
+* `make builder-image`: build the builder image for your user
+* `make shell`: launch a shell inside the builder image, whence you can run all commands.
+It also sets `BUILD=local`, so that you can run just `make build` inside.